From pre-tenancy to management.

-There are many obligations and legal requirements that need to be fulfilled when leasing property, as well as a lot of information you need to know when creating your tenancy agreements.
-This helpful checklist, aimed at landlords, will help you keep organised when creating your tenancy agreements on Legislate.
+There are many obligations and legal requirements that need to be fulfilled when letting out your rental property, as well as a lot of information you need to know when creating your tenancy agreements.
+This helpful checklist, aimed at landlords, will help you keep organised when onboarding new tenants and creating your tenancy agreements on Legislate.

 Have you met all of the health and safety requirements at your property and able to provide the following documents?

-The Assured Shorthold Tenancy (AST) Agreement is one of the most popular contracts that landlords or letting agents create on Legislate.
+The Assured Shorthold Tenancy (AST) Agreement is a type of tenancy agreement in England and Wales and one of the most popular contracts that landlords or letting agents create on Legislate.
 Our lawyer-reviewed agreements are perfect for landlords and letting agents that specialise in both residential and student rentals.

 What type of property are you making a tenancy agreement for?